-How to steep e-liquid can be tricky to figure out due to the nature of steeping itself.
+It can be tricky to figure out how to steep e-liquid due to the nature of steeping itself.
 It’s an imprecise process, with large differences in time based on what kind of e-liquid you’re steeping.

 Even with the most simply flavoured e-liquids and the most straightforward steeping method, the variation between 24 and 48 hours is a significant one.
 So, is it possible to overdo steeping?

 It’s entirely possible to over-steep e-liquids and ruin the flavour.
-Although conventional steeping, the leave-it-under-your-bed method, is unlikely to ever reach this point unless you’re keeping it for more than two years, the use of heat and aeration can definitely go too far.
+Although conventional steeping -the leave-it-under-your-bed method- is unlikely to ever reach this point, the use of heat and aeration can definitely go too far.

 It is possible for excess heat to denature the vegetable glycerine and propylene glycol, ruining the consistency of your e-liquid, whilst too much exposure to air will risk spoiling the flavour.

 Exposure to too much air can also result in this reduced effectiveness.
-Some studies suggest that excessive steeping may also limit the throat-hit of an e-liquid, though no solid evidence of this exists.
+Some studies suggest that excessive steeping may also reduce the throat-hit of an e-liquid.

-How to steep e-liquids is a straightforward enough thing to understand, but it comes with a wider comprehension of how e-liquids work and what to expect from them.
+It's easy enough to understand the basics of how to steep e-liquids, but taking it further can cause problems.
+Steeping comes with a wider comprehension of how e-liquids work and what to expect from them.

-In understanding steeping, you’ll also gain a bit of an insight into the discussions that drive the vaping community, including the surprising - and sometimes worrying - innovations that people have come up with in the pursuit of ever more flavourful vapes.
+In understanding steeping, you’ll also gain a bit of an insight into the discussions that drive the vaping community, including the surprising innovations that people have come up with in the pursuit of ever more flavourful vapes.

 So, should you steep an e-liquid?
 If you’re brewing your own, then it will without a doubt help.
 Few people will enjoy the taste of fresh e-liquids before the flavourings have had time to diffuse.